imalikshake/hallucigif/README.md

 # Hallucigif

-A little web application that turns youtube videos into gifs. 🖼
+A little web application that turns youtube videos into deep-dreamified gifs. 🖼